imagej/imagej.github.io/pages/BigStitcher_Fuse.md

 ![BigStitcher\_Fusion\_Quick.png](BigStitcher_Fusion_Quick.png
 "BigStitcher_Fusion_Quick.png")

-{% capture includecontent %} The quick fusion will fuse **all selected images**, including multiple channels/illuminations/time points, into one final image.
-To prevent e.g. a fusion of multiple channels, make sure to select only the images you need, ungrouping the views in the main window, if necessary. {% endcapture %}
+{% include sidebox-right content='The quick fusion will fuse """all selected images""", including multiple channels/illuminations/time points, into one final image.
+To prevent e.g. a fusion of multiple channels, make sure to select only the images you need, ungrouping the views in the main window, if necessary.' %}

-{% include info-box content=includecontent %}

 ## Advanced Fusion